×

 Share the article

-Attention-deficit/ hyperactivity disorder (ADHD) is a neurodevelopmental disorder.
-It can cause persistent symptoms of inattention, hyperactivity and impulsivity.
+Attention deficit hyperactivity disorder, aka ADHD, is a neurodevelopmental illness that primarily affects adults the most.
+It can cause persistent symptoms of inattention, hyperactivity, and impulsivity.
 Adult ADHD can lead to unstable relationships, poor performance at work or school, low self-esteem, and other problems.

-In some people, the symptoms reduce with age while in some other, they continue to experience symptoms that interfere with their daily functioning.
-The symptoms can be mild to serious and change over time.
+In some people, the symptoms reduce with age, while in others, they continue to experience symptoms that interfere with their daily functioning.
+The symptoms can be mild to serious and can change over time.
 The main symptoms are difficulty in paying attention, impulsiveness, and restlessness.
 Symptoms can range from mild to severe.
 Adult ADHD symptoms may include:

 • Impulsiveness